mikaelbr/node-osascript/README.md

 ## Requirements

 For using JavaScript as Automation language, Mac OS X Yosemite is required.
-On versions before that, you can activate the AppleScript mode.
+On versions before that, you can pass AppleScripts.

 ## Usage

-By default (without options), all scripts passed are assumed to be JavaScript.
+By default, if no other type is defined and the passed file is not a AppleScript file (with extensions `.scpt` or `.applescript`), JavaScript is used.

 See the last example for overriding this behaviour and passing on AppleScript instead.
-All API are the same.
+All API's are the same.

 ### Default stream